by Janaki Mahadevan Wednesday, 22 February 2012

 Youth organisations have called for the Leveson inquiry to consider reforms to the editors' code of practice to encourage a fairer portrayal of young people in the press.

-The 60 organisations led by the Youth Media Agency , which calls on the code to include age as a classification of discrimination and for it to include a clause that stipulates that journalists must exercise a duty of care to avoid negative generalisations about children and young people.
+The 60 organisations led by the Youth Media Agency have signed up to a submission, which calls on the code to include age as a classification of discrimination and for it to include a clause that stipulates that journalists must exercise a duty of care to avoid negative generalisations about children and young people.

 The submission also recommends that the Press Complaints Commission is made more accessible to children and young people and develops a child-friendly interface on its website.